 Lists enables students and instructors to generate customized vocabulary lists from its database of Greek and Latin textbooks and texts.
 A list might include all the vocabulary from a core list, an ancient text, or a textbook.
 But users can focus on a selection of a list or work and also customize their lists to take into account textbooks that they have used, core lists they have mastered, and texts they have already read.
 They can also create lists of words that appear in their text and other texts that have read or might read.
 These lists can then be sorted, searched, and filtered to focus on one or more parts of speech, among other options, and then printed or downloaded in a variety of formats.
+The links for lists can also be shared directly with users.

 Bridge/Lists was first developed by Julie Ta (Haverford '16) and Blair Rush ('16) in the summer of 2014.
 Significant revisions were begun in the summer and fall of 2015 by Jack Raisel ('17) and Julie Ta; subsequent improvements were made by Byron Biney (Swarthmore '19), Dylan Emery (Haverford '19), and Aleena Maryam (‘21).
 The current version of the Bridge was developed in 2020 by Carter Langen ('22) using a new UI protoyped by Fiona Xu ‘21, Samuel Tan ‘23.